 From foyers to living rooms, read our guide and expert tips on how to decorate your home with antiques.

 Whether it be daring or contemplative, grand or an accent piece, antique furniture and objet d’art can transform a living space and overall interior design with a powerful presence.
-Antiques can help your space reflect your own unique history and character, but finding the perfect combination of accent and statement pieces can sometimes feel overwhelming.
-Join us as we walk through the home, drawing design inspiration from some of our favorite antique pieces here at M.S.
+Decorating with antiques can help your space reflect your own unique history and character, but finding the perfect combination of accent and statement pieces can sometimes feel overwhelming.
+Join us as we walk through the home and introduce some of our favorite antique decorating ideas, drawing design inspiration from some of our favorite antique pieces here at M.S.
 Rau.

 How to Decorate Your Living Room

 Gather your guests around a dining table fit for royalty.
 Crafted of fine golden oak, the complete dining suite features eight dining chairs, a versatile dining table, a vitrine, a sideboard, a buffet and a chest that holds the leaves of the dining table.
-With with a myriad of lavishly hand-carved figures, including winged lions, fanciful masks, dragons and maidens, this suite is a shining example of Victorian wooden furniture that is sure to astonish any modern visitor.
+With a myriad of lavishly hand-carved figures, including winged lions, fanciful masks, dragons and maidens, this suite is a shining example of Victorian wooden furniture that is sure to elevate your interior design and astonish any modern visitor.

 What better way to present a delicious feast than with stunning silver tableware?
-A distinguished antique silver flatware has always been more than beautiful way to serve food; it is a statement of generous hospitality and refinement.
+Unique silver flatware has always been more than a beautiful way to serve food; it is a statement of generous hospitality and refinement.
 Complete silverware sets, stunning serving dishes, antique vases and antique candlesticks can all elevate the dining area with accents your guests will surely remember.

 How to Decorate Your Bedroom